QuinnGrigsby/Capstone_Git-ing_it_done_MovieInformation/README.md

 Git-ing it done is making the recommendation for Computing vision to partner with Buena Vista (Disney) or Warner Bros to make an action/comedy movie and to launch internationally with a modest budget for the film.

 An Action/Comedy movie would likely produce significant profit, and attain a high popularity rating.
+This is supported by the graphs we made visualizing a high popularity and income related to action/comedy genres.
 Buena Vista (Disney) and Warner Brother are studios that produce a lot of profit.
 A partnership with them could prove valuable to Computing vision for producing a succesful movie.
+This is supported by the visualization showing the profit made by Buena Vista and Warner Bros.
+It is important for Computing Vision to launch internationally.
+Foreign releases can make up half or more of total income, supported by our visualization.

+If Computing Vision follows our recommendations they would produce a movie that is not only profitable, but popular.
+This will help them achieve their goal of creating a name for themselves in the movie industry.